-- Yes, this salad can be made more substantial and totally amazing with a warm, thinly cut chicken breast on top.
-So would grilled salmon or even a sliced hard boiled egg.
+- This salad can be made more substantial and totally amazing with a warm, thinly cut chicken breast on top.
+So would grilled salmon or even sliced hard boiled egg.

 - Swap out the sliced almonds for toasted pine nuts or walnuts or pecans!
 Honey roasted almonds are a nice switch too.